Who Is Checking the Numbers at Alibaba?

 Why does this matter to investors?
 As Gillis wrote, "I have read bloggers who are arguing that investors should trust the Alibaba accounts because the Hong Kong member firm of PwC and not the mainland member firm audited them."
 To his point, it was only a few years ago that mainland Chinese auditing firms suffered severe reputational hits after a wave of Chinese companies with North American stock listings turned out to be frauds.

 What's more, Pricewaterhouse of Hong Kong isn't the same as Pricewaterhouse of China.
 The big accounting firms don't have parent-subsidiary structures like most corporations do.
 They operate more like giant membership clubs.
 Each firm in each country covered by Pricewaterhouse's global network, for instance, is legally independent of each other, even though they share the same brand and are members of the same broad umbrella organization of firms that rely on each other's work and professional-support systems.
-The U.S. Public Company Accounting Oversight Board has Alibabamaking auditors disclose how much of a given audit's work is performed by affiliates in other jurisdictions.
+The U.S. Public Company Accounting Oversight Board has proposedmaking auditors disclose how much of a given audit's work is performed by affiliates in other jurisdictions.
 But that's a long way from happening.
-(Gillis is a member of the accounting board's proposed.)
+(Gillis is a member of the accounting board's standing advisory group.)